Key takeaways

 Enalapril alternatives for dogs

-- Other ACE inhibitors such as benazepril, lisinopril, ramipril, and captopril
+- Other ACE inhibitors: benazepril, lisinopril, ramipril, captopril

-- Other high blood pressure medications or diuretics for hypertension
+- Other blood pressure meds: amlodipine, spironolactone, thiazide diuretics

 Summary

 Enalapril is a blood-pressure-lowering drug commonly used in dogs.
 It’s safe, effective, and has minimal side effects when used as directed to treat heart failure, kidney problems, and high blood pressure.
-Because benazepril treats serious conditions, keep all vet appointments so the veterinarian can monitor the dog’s progress.
+Because benazepril treats serious conditions, it is essential to keep all veterinary appointments so the veterinarian can monitor the dog’s progress.

 - 2022 AHA/ACC/HFSA Guideline for the Management of Heart Failure: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines, Circulation